 - The pain may be constant, intermittent, or occur in certain positions or actions

 - The pain may stay in one place or radiate to other areas

 - It may be a dull ache, or a sharp or piercing or burning sensation

 - The issue might be in the neck or low back but may radiate into the foot or leg (sciatica), hand or arm.

 Fortunately, most kinds of back pain get better on their own: roughly 50% of individuals may experience back pain relief within two weeks and 90% within three months.

-If the pain lasts for a few days, gets worse, does not react to back pain remedies such as rest, using heat or ice, back pain exercises and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
-There are two cases in which emergency medical care is needed:
+If the pain lasts for a few days, gets worse, does not react to back pain remedies such as rest, using heat or ice, back pain exercises, and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
+There are two cases in which emergency medical care is of utmost importance:

 - Bowel and/or bladder dysfunction

 Diagnostic tests may indicate if a patient’s back pain is a result of an anatomic cause.
 However, because diagnostic evaluations in and of themselves aren’t a diagnosis, arriving at an accurate clinical diagnosis requires an assessment to be correlated with the patient’s back pain symptoms and physical exam.